Introduction

 - Context hydration - the platform gathers context: task description, GitHub issue body, repo-intrinsic knowledge (CLAUDE.md, README), and memory from past tasks on the same repo.

-- Agent execution — the agent runs in an isolated MicroVM: clones the repo, creates a branch, edits code, commits, runs tests and lint.
+GITHUB_UNREACHABLE,REPO_NOT_FOUND_OR_NO_ACCESS) instead of burning runtime. - Agent execution - the agent runs in an isolated MicroVM with persistent session storage for select caches: clones the repo, creates a branch, edits code, commits, runs tests and lint.
 The orchestrator polls for completion without blocking compute.

 - Finalization - the orchestrator infers the result (PR created or not), runs optional validation (lint, tests), extracts learnings into memory, and updates task status.